PeronGH/CPT101-Revision/CPT111_Revision_Notes.md

 * The von Neumann model is a theoretical model of a computer that describes the structure and organization of a computer system.
 * It was introduced by John von Neumann, a Hungarian-American mathematician and computer scientist, in the late 1940s.
-* It consists of a processing unit, a memory unit, an input/output (I/O) unit.
+* It consists of a processing unit, a memory unit and an input/output (I/O) unit.
 * A program is a set of instructions that tell the computer what to do.
 It is stored in the memory unit and represented by binary codes.
 * The memory unit is rewritable, meaning that it can store and retrieve data and instructions, and it can also be erased and rewritten with new data and instructions.
 * A process is an active part of the machine that executes the instructions in a program.